• Skip to primary navigation

 saed@hu.edu.jo

-Sa’ed Alajlouni is a senior TEES research engineer at the department of mechanical engineering.
-Before joining the FAST lab at Texas A&M, Alajlouni was an assistant professor in the department of Mechatronics Engineering at the Hashemite University, Jordan.
+Sa’ed Alajlouni is currently an associate professor at the Hashemite University, Jordan.
+He was a senior TEES research engineer at the J. Mike Walker ’66 Department of Mechanical Engineering at Texas A&M University.
+Before joining the FAST lab, he was an assistant professor in the department of Mechatronics Engineering at the Hashemite University, Jordan.
 His research interests include impact localization, input-force estimation (inverse problems), signal processing, optimization, algorithm development, and data-driven engineering in general.
-He has a Ph.D. in Electrical Engineering from Virginia Tech, USA (focus: signals, systems, and controls); an MSc in Electrical Engineering from Texas Tech University, USA; and a BSc in Mechatronics Engineering from the Hashemite University.
+He has a Ph.D. in Electrical Engineering from Virginia Tech (focus: signals, systems, and controls), an MSc in Electrical Engineering from Texas Tech University, and a BSc in Mechatronics Engineering from the Hashemite University.

 © 2016–2025 Fusion of Analysis, Simulation, & Testing Log in